Maarten Hajer

 Maarten Allard Hajer (born 8 August 1962) is a Dutch political scientist and regional planner.
 Since 1 October 2015, Hajer has been Faculty Professor of Urban Futures at Utrecht University, where he leads the Urban Futures Studio.

 He was a Professor of Public Policy at the University of Amsterdam between 1998 and 2015 and Director of the Netherlands Environmental Assessment Agency (PBL) from 1 October 2008 to 1 October 2015.
 In September 2014, Hajer was appointed the Chief Curator of IABR–2016–THE NEXT ECONOMY, the 7th edition of the International Architecture Biennale Rotterdam.

 Career

 Hajer obtained his PhD in politics from Oxford University.
 In the early 1990s, he was employed by the University of Leiden as researcher at the Centre for Law and Public Policy.
-Between 1993 and 1996, he was a member of the scientific staff at the Ludwig-Maximilians University of Munich, working with sociologist Ulrich Beck.
+Between 1993 and 1996, he was a member of the scientific staff at LMU Munich, working with sociologist Ulrich Beck.
 Following that, he became senior researcher at the Dutch Scientific Council for Government Policy (WRR), where he was project coordinator of a report on spatial development politics.